 It nearly goes without saying that storage is of utmost importance to a small living room space.
 Keeping everything in its place and tidy will keep the whole place looking organized and polished.
 Sometimes you’ll have to get creative.
 You might not have the space for a full-on entertainment unit, but perhaps you can fit shelving boxes on the walls (as above)?
 If you can afford it, have a custom piece built out that will fit perfectly to your space.

 Need some more professional advice?
-Check out Homepolish designer Ariel Feldman’s shoppable guide for small space living.
+Check out Homepolish designer Ariel Okin’s shoppable guide for small space living.